nurakawa/arctic-fox-theme/README.md

-## About
-This is a personal website that contains blog posts relating to Statistics, Machine Learning and R. It is created with Jekyll and Github pages.

-## Theme
-This website uses Arctic Fox, an open-source minimal theme for Jekyll.
-View the demo at http://diezcami.github.io/arctic-fox-theme .
+#nurakawa.github.io

+This is my personal website.

+It uses the <a href="https://jekyllthemes.io/theme/brume"> Brume</a> Jekyll theme.